Chelsea Clinton’s Twitter Goes Nuclear: Hillary’s Daughter Openly Blasts Trump

 Clinton also retweeted a post by Team Rubicon CEO, Jake Wood.
 His group provides military vets with opportunities to volunteer their time — an initiative that Trump says is not constitutional.

-Further, Clinton demonstrated her anti-Trump sentiment by retweeting messages attacking the new commander in chief by the American Civil Liberties Union (or ACLU), Star Trek actor and Trump critic George Takei, Jon Favreau (ex-Obama speech writer) and others.
+Further, Clinton demonstrated her anti-Trump sentiment by retweeting messages attacking the new commander-in-chief by the American Civil Liberties Union (or ACLU), Star Trek actor and Trump critic George Takei, Jon Favreau (ex-Obama speech writer) and others.

 No, no, no. Thinking of Isaiah 40:29-31. https://t.co/eWU3qPCbjw